sfz-inc/test-rest-seed-123/README.md

-# test-rest-seed-123
+# spring-rest-seed
-my new project
+an Atomist seed project